Bare-handed Pelota First League Doubles

 The Bare-handed Pelota First League Doubles known as Campeonato de España de mano parejas is the second most important tournament of Hand-pelota category in Basque pelota, after the 1st Hand-Pelota singles championship, known as manomanista.
 The teams are formed by a Forward and a Defender, and the games are played to 22 points.

 History

 The competition was created by the Spanish Federation of Basque Pelota on 1941 at the same time of manomanista, played every 2 years, but for a lack of interest and agreement the competition was suspended until 1978.
-On 1973 the two hand-pelota companies that operated at the time, Empresas Unidas and Eskulari, hold professional championships of doubles apart.
+In 1973 the two hand-pelota companies that operated at the time, Empresas Unidas and Eskulari, held professional championships of doubles apart.

 In 1978 the companies finally agreed to merge both tournaments into one, named Campeonato de España (Championship of Spain).
-Since 1978 the championship is played yearly.
+Since 1978 the championship has been played annually.
 The first winning partners were Onaindia and Urcelay, and the ones with most wins were Retegi II and Errandonea with 3 wins.